This document is a starting point for people using Collection Storage that has been allocated through QCIF and provisioned in QRIScloud.

 How your collection is stored

-The online copies of QRIScloud collections (in Brisbane) are stored on large-scale disc arrays in the Polaris data centre.
-The data is organized in pools of roughly 220 terabytes (usable), and exposed internally via high-availability NFS servers with automatic failover.
+The online copies of QRIScloud collections (in Brisbane) are stored on large-scale disc arrays and tape in the Polaris data centre.

 These NFS servers export the individual collection file-trees to various systems: